-- Housing is very expensive in the county in comparison to the wages people can earn here. - There are not enough jobs in the county that pay high enough wages to only have one job. - There is not enough affordable, quality childcare. - Many of our workers who are old enough to retire have to continue working. - Young people must move away to find good career opportunities, especially if they're college educated.
+- Housing is very expensive in the county in comparison to the wages people can earn here. - There aren't enough jobs in the county that pay high enough wages to only have one job. - There is not enough affordable, quality childcare. - Many of our workers who are old enough to retire have to continue working. - Young people have to move away to find good career opportunities, especially if they're college educated.